Pavilion of Human Passions: The Human Passions relief

 The Horta pavilion houses the monumental achievement of the sculptor Jef Lambeaux (1852–1908): The Human Passions relief.
 The draft on paper was presented at the Triennial Salon of Ghent in 1889, creating immediately a big commotion.
 The journal L'Art Moderne in 1890 described the work as:

 (…) a pile of naked and contorted bodies, muscled wrestlers in delirium, an absolute and incomparable childish concept.
-It is at once chaotic and vague, bloated and pretentious, pompous and empty. (…) And what if, instead of paying for 300,000 francs of "passions", the government simply bought works of art?
+It is at once chaotic and vague, bloated and pretentious, pompous and empty. (…) And what if, instead of paying for 300,000 francs of "passions", the Government simply bought works of art?

-Commissioned in 1890 by King Leopold II for 136,000 francs, the 12 × 8 m work was centered around the theme of the happiness and the sins of mankind dominated by death.
-It also depicted the "negative" passions of mankind such as war, rape and suicide.
+Commissioned in 1890 by King Leopold II for 136,000 francs, the 12 × 8 m work was centered around the theme of mankind's happiness and sins dominated by death.
+It also depicted mankind's "negative" passions, such as war, rape and suicide.

-The relief had been very controversial ever since the presentation of the project in 1886.
-Although enthusiastic at the beginning, art critics especially regret the lack of cohesion of the work.
+The relief had been very controversial ever since the project's presentation in 1886.
+Although enthusiastic at the beginning, art critics especially regret the work's lack of cohesion.
 Despite the controversy, the Belgian State acquired the work in 1890 for installation in the Cinquantenaire.
 Werner Adriaenssens is also inclined to deny the work mythical status:

-Sure it’s large, as Lambeaux intended, but hardly a masterpiece.
+Sure it is large, as Lambeaux intended, but hardly a masterpiece.
 The relief consists of separate groups rather than forming a whole.
 Unfortunately Lambeaux never explained his intentions.
-Even the title isn’t his.
+Even the title is not his.

-On 1 October 1899, Horta's temple was officially inaugurated and the work revealed to the public.
+On 1 October 1899, Horta's pavilion was officially inaugurated and the work revealed to the public.
 The unveiled way in which Lambeaux depicted the male and female nude was highly debated in the press.
 The relief depicting uninhibited nudes in any manner of carnal delights caused scandal.
 Nudity was not the only problem: the representation of the crucified Christ below Death outraged conservative Belgium.
 The open building was concealed from public view with a wooden barricade only three days after its first public presentation.
-Finally the government responded to the criticisms by asking Horta to close the front of the building with durable materials in 1906.
+Finally, the Government responded to the criticisms by asking Horta to close the front of the building with durable materials in 1906.
 The front wall came in 1909.
-The building finally reopened in 1910, without official opening, and remains unfinished.
+The building finally reopened in 1910, without an official opening, and remains unfinished.

-The Belgian state ordered a plaster copy of Lambeaux's relief for its display in several World's fairs.
+The Belgian State ordered a plaster copy of Lambeaux's relief for its display in several World's fairs.
 The copy is today on display at the Fine Arts Museum of Ghent, Belgium.
-A fragment of the work won in 1900 a medal of honour at the World fair of Paris.
+A fragment of the work won in 1900 a medal of honour at the World's fair of Paris.